 As summer approaches, so does matsuri season.
 Eisa is a synonymous with the summer matsuri season here in Okinawa.
 Eisa エイサー is a type of “bon dance,” 盆踊り (bon odori).
 Bon, or Obon, (written in kanji as 御盆 or お盆) is an important time of year for Japanese people; it is a time to honor and commemorate their ancestors.
 They believe that each year during Obon, the ancestor spirits return to our world to visit relatives.
-Bon occurs the 13th through the 15th day of the 7th month of the year in Japan; for many places this is July (according to the solar calendar), however in Okinawa, it is celebrated according to the lunar calendar, so it occurs sometime in August.
+Bon occurs the 13th through the 15th day of the 7th month of the year in Japan; for many places this is July (according to the solar calendar), however in Okinawa, it is celebrated according to the lunar calendar, so it occurs sometime in August or September.
 I will leave the details of customs and traditions related to Okinawan Obon holiday for another blog post, and for now focus on eisa.
 During Obon in Okinawa, many eisa troupes will perform all around the island to bid farewell as their ancestors leave to Earth to return again to the heavens.
 There is a local group that travels down our neighborhood and town, stopping at various points to perform; we are sure to watch them as they dance, chant, whistle, and play drums in front of the convenience store across the street.

 Due to the large Japanese population in Hawai’i, Obon is also commonly celebrated all over Hawai’i throughout the summer months– so this holiday and bon dance in general is not really new to me, but I have learned about some of the more Okinawan traditions and especially eisa dance.